 - the co-production of research with local stakeholders

-At the heart of our impressive research and funding portfolio are large grants and cross-disciplinary centres funded by the EPSRC, ESRC and NERC.
-With a strong reputation for working with community, industry and government partners, the University of Leeds is at the forefront of helping build more sustainable societies and cities fit for the future and able to face climate change challenges.
+At the heart of our research and funding portfolio are large grants and cross-disciplinary centres funded by the EPSRC, ESRC and NERC.
+With a strong reputation for working with community, industry and government partners, Leeds is at the forefront of helping build more sustainable societies and cities fit for the future and able to face climate change challenges.

 Facts and figures

-- locally, our work has informed Leeds City Councils strategy for balancing commercially viable investments in housing with strategic priorities for driving down fuel poverty through modelling district heat networks.
+- Locally, our work has informed Leeds City Councils strategy for balancing commercially viable investments in housing with strategic priorities for driving down fuel poverty through modelling district heat networks.
+These tools are now being piloted in a number of UK cities to improve urban systems and city living.

-- over 70 researchers from across the University are already active within the cities network, working on projects ranging from rethinking the value of infrastructure (iBUILD) to using robots to repair city streets and utilities, to understanding how financialization has contributed to the European debt crisis.
+- Over 150 researchers from across the University are already active within the Cities network, working on projects ranging from rethinking the value of infrastructure (iBUILD) to using robots to repair city streets and utilities, to understanding how financialisation has contributed to the European debt crisis.

-- University of Leeds CITIES researchers now account for research projects of more than £14.6m.
+- Our Cities researchers now account for research projects of more than £16m.

 - Low carbon action plans for climate smart cities